kkaleidoskull/kkaleidoskull/README.md

 he/him and masc terms. xenogender hoarder. objectum romantic, platonic and familial. fictoromantic, platonic and familial. sex repulsed hypersexual. undisclosed para(s).  questioning others

-while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me. i dont agree with radqueers but you can int as long as we dont talk about queercourse (and im not on your dni)
+while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me. i dont agree with or support radqueers and am uncomfy with you all. iwec or just dni

 syscourse dni. im not a system, and dont know my stance on any of that